 Do we have to purchase our Marriage License and be married in the same county?

 No. You can purchase your License in any county in Washington, regardless of where you plan to be married.

 How early do you arrive at the venue on the day of the wedding?

-If rehearsal was held on a previous day, then we usually arrive about 30 minutes early to coordinate with other vendors (disc jockeys, musicians, photographers, etc.) If you’ve chosen to rehearse before the ceremony, then we arrive 60-90 minutes early to allow enough time for a run-through.
+If rehearsal was held on a separate day, then we usually arrive about 30 minutes early to coordinate with other vendors (disc jockeys, musicians, photographers, etc.) If you’ve chosen to rehearse before the ceremony, then we normally arrive at least 60 minutes early to allow enough time for a run-through.
 We can rehearse the men and the women separately if the bride and groom don’t want to see each other before the wedding.

-Do you require premarital counseling before the wedding?
+Do you offer, or require premarital counseling before the wedding?

 Would you allow another Officiant, possibly of a different religion, or a friend or relative to take part in the ceremony?

 Of course!
 In fact, we encourage it.
-Different voices always make a ceremony more interesting.
+Different voices always make a ceremony more interesting for everyone.

 Are there any restrictions on music, decorations, readings, photography?